How Do Apex’s Rules Help The Best Owners Win Cash Prizes?

 This is the question we ask ourselves every day at Apex Fantasy Football Money Leagues.
-We created Apex to satisfy two needs that were not being met by existing public money leagues: the customer’s preference for fantasy leagues, and settings that result in the best and most consistent teams emerging victorious.
+We run Apex to satisfy two needs that were not being met by existing public money leagues: the customer’s preference for fantasy leagues, and settings that result in the best and most consistent teams emerging victorious.

 How many times have you scored the second-most points in a current week, only to be thwarted by the top scorer in your league that week?
 Even worse, other teams score far less than you and earn a win for playing teams who scored the least amount of points!
 The strength of schedule aspect of randomness can get in the way of the best owners finding their way to the top of the standings, and Apex has resolved this problem.